bestia-dev/dropbox_backup_to_external_disk_1/README.md

 After using some small crates to help me with Linux tty terminal ansi codes, I am happy to finally use only the `termion` crate.
 It has all I need.

+### how to invert black-white in paint.net for dark theme

+This is not same as `invert color`.
+Invert only black and white is for image transformation to `dark theme`.

+1. Open image in PdN.
+2. Duplicate layer.
+3. Convert bottom layer to B/W.
+4. Invert Colors bottom layer.
+5. Adjust Contrast to 0 on top layer.
+6. Change top layer blending mode to overlay.

 ## TODO